lanpirot/builder/README.md

-# Synthesizer of (giant) Simulink models
+# GRANDSLAM: Giant Recomposition AND Synthesis of LArge Models

-This is a project to synthesize Simulink models for stress testing, scaling, or giant fuzzing.
+This is a project for synthesizing large Simulink models for stress testing, scaling, or giant fuzzing.
 You can create new models that are
-- giant sized (>500k Blocks, >100k Subsystems),
+- giant sized (>50k Blocks, >10k Subsystems),
-- deep (deep Subsystem hierarchy),
+- deep (very deep Subsystem hierarchy),
-- broad (shallow, but many Subsystems),
+- bushy (shallow, but many Subsystems per level),
-- have isomorphic Subsystem hierarchy to a given model,
+- have isomorphic Subsystem tree to a given model,
-- are randomly built.
+- are randomly synthesized.
 Each model is synthesized using a set subsystems of a corpus of models, like the SLNET-corpus, as building blocks.
 Suitable subsystems are puzzled together to synthesize huge models.
 In our case, suitable means, that the subsytems' interfaces have the same inputs and outputs.
 For compiling models, the types and dimensions also have to fit.

-You can use the (giant) synthetic models to test the scaling of your tool, or to stress test it.
+You can use these (giant) synthetic models to test the scalability of your Simulink tool, or to stress test it.